-Welcome to this 2 minute HR Blast on how to make a representative group effective.
-At Jaluch, we have delivered hundreds of staff representative training days every year for well over a decade.
-But not every group we meet is effective – in fact, many groups really struggle to be ‘effective’, which is a waste of everyone’s time and money.
+If you are trying to create an effective employee representative forum, you’ve come to the right place.
+We deliver hundreds of employee representative training days every year and have done so for well over a decade.
+But … not every group we meet is effective – in fact, many groups really struggle to be ‘effective’, which is a waste of everyone’s time and money.

-But just so we are clear, the potential knock on effect of a staff representative forum not being effective is:
+But just so we are clear, the potential knock on effect of an employee representative forum not being effective is:

 - Money is wasted.
 Time is wasted.

-- Staff reps lose faith in the process and management increasingly see it as a waste of valued time and resource and it becomes ever harder to recruit staff reps to replace those leaving.
+- Employee representatives lose faith in the process and management increasingly see it as a waste of valued time and resource and it becomes ever harder to recruit staff reps to replace those leaving.

 - Meetings become increasingly less professional and less useful and are regularly cancelled at short notice.